The Children’s Medical Group PLLC

 You have the right to request a restriction of your child’s protected health information.
 This means you may ask us not to use or disclose any part of your child’s protected health information for the purposes of treatment, payment, or healthcare operations.
 You may also request that any part of your child’s protected health information not be disclosed to family members or friends who may be involved in your child’s care or for notification purposes as described in this Notice or Privacy Practices.
 Your written request must state the specific restriction requested and to whom you want the restriction to apply.

-In most circumstances, your child’s provider is not required to agree to a restriction that you may request.
-If the provider believes it is in your child’s best interest to permit use and disclosure of your child’s protected health information, your child’s protected health information will not be restricted.
-If your child’s provider does agree to the requested restriction, we may not use or disclose your child’s protected health information in violation of that restriction unless it is needed to provide emergency treatment.
-With this in mind, please discuss any restriction you wish to request with your child’s provider.
+In most circumstances, your child’s clinician is not required to agree to a restriction that you may request.
+If the clinician believes it is in your child’s best interest to permit use and disclosure of your child’s protected health information, your child’s protected health information will not be restricted.
+If your child’s clinician does agree to the requested restriction, we may not use or disclose your child’s protected health information in violation of that restriction unless it is needed to provide emergency treatment.
+With this in mind, please discuss any restriction you wish to request with your child’s clinician.
 You may request a restriction by writing to one of our managers.

 You have the right to request to receive confidential communications from us by alternative means or at an alternative location.
 We will accommodate reasonable requests.
 We may also condition this accommodation by asking you for information as to how payment will be handled or specification of an alternative address or other method of contact.
 We will not request an explanation from you as to the basis for the request.
 Please make this request in writing to one of our managers.